markusnam/pyVanCrime/README.md

 Here's a link to the live [application]() (TBC) if you like to check it out.

-There are three visulization components in total: <br>
+There are four visulization components in total: <br>
 1. Average number of crimes by month - Bar plot
 2. Average number of crimes by weekday - Area plot
 3. Breakdown by crime type - Table
+4. Breakdown by neighbourhood - Table

 <img src='img/pyVanCrime.gif'>